 Following discussions in 2018 that led to the development of Foothill WDB's 2019 Local Plan Modification, additional planning meetings between WIOA and CalFresh E&T staff were held, which included cross-training.
 A referral process was established, and CalFresh E&T representatives began to regularly participate in AJCC partner meetings.
-While the partnership remains in place, pauses in services that resulted from the pandemic have led the partners to agree that refresher cross-training for staff would be beneficial.
+Recently the contact person left their position, so Foothill is working with CalFRESH to identify a new contact who will be invited to partner meetings and asked to provide cross training for staff.